praveek/launch.en/help/getting-started/implement-solutions/add-adobe-target.md

 ![](/help/assets/target-debugger-customerid.png)

-**Important:** The Experience Cloud ID Service allows you to send multiple IDs to the Service, but only the first one is sent to Target.
+>[!IMPORTANT]  The Experience Cloud ID Service allows you to send multiple IDs to the Service, but only the first one is sent to Target.

 ### Add the Property Token parameter